shiy1022/slab_qick_calib/README_experiments.md

 ### Basic Configuration Setup

 To set up a new configuration or data folder:
-When you initalize the config, you will need to set the DAC/ADC channels for resonator and qubit.
+When you initialize the config, you will need to set the DAC/ADC channels for resonator and qubit.
 You can look at the soc printout to identify the channel number you are plugged into.

 ```python
 # Set up paths